 Supplements or Hair Tonic

-One solution to overcome the problem of hair loss is taking supplements or vitamins and provides a hair tonic to provide nutrients to the hair follicles.
+One solution to overcome the problem of hair loss is taking supplements or vitamins and providing a hair tonic to provide nutrients to the hair follicles.
 You can choose to buy a hair tonic that is in the pharmacy or choose to nourish hair with natural ingredients or herbal ingredients.

 So do not worry if you see your hair falling after birth, because this is normal but some proper hair care can help overcome or minimize it until your hair is back to pre-pregnancy.